JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 At this point we have the visibility buffer texture containing packed cluster and triangle IDs per pixel, and the material depth texture containing the material ID as a floating point depth value.

 Now, it's time to apply materials to the frame in a set of "material shading" draws.
-Note that we're not necessarily rendering the a lit and shaded scene.
-Bevy's meshlet feature works with all the existing rendering modes (forward, forward + prepass, and deferred).
+Note that we're not necessarily rendering a lit and shaded scene.
+The meshlet feature works with all of Bevy's existing rendering modes (forward, forward + prepass, and deferred).
 For instance, we could be rendering a GBuffer here, or a normal and motion vector prepass.

 ### Vertex Shader